On the Adversarial Convex Body Chasing Problem: Algorithmic Solution

-\begin{remark} Corollary~\ref{cor:U0 bound corollary} states that the discretization introduces a drop in Player's performance, assuming the Opponent properly counteracts.
-However, the worst-case performance under discretization does not deviate much from the worst-case performance induced from the original value function. \end{remark}
+\begin{remark} Theorem~\ref{thm:discretization-error-bounds} states that discretization introduces a drop in Player's performance, assuming that the Opponent properly counteracts.
+Nonetheless, with a sufficiently fine mesh $\{\delta_{\X, \tau}\}_{\tau=t}^{T}$, the max-min performance $\widehat{\opponentV}_t$ under discretization does not deviate too much from the optimal max-min performance~$U_t$. \end{remark}

+As a direct consequence of Theorem~\ref{thm:discretization-error-bounds}, the following corollary provides error bounds for the game value after discretization.
+In the following, we denote the discretization scheme $\{\delta_{\X, t}\}_{t=0}^T$ as $\delta_\X$.